Ballarat Regional Soccer Facility: Tenants

 The Ballarat Red Devils played their first game in the stadium on 3 May 2014, losing 1-2 to South Melbourne FC in the NPLV, although the main grandstand was not yet fully complete.
 South Melbourne player Milos Lujic scored the inaugural goal in the facility.

 On 9 May 2014, Premier of Victoria Denis Napthine announced that the facility would be hosting the Bahrain national football team for a sixteen-day training camp prior to the Asian Cup.

-Western United will play an A-League Men match against Wellington Phoenix at Morsehead Park on 9 April 2022.
+Western United played an A-League Men match against Wellington Phoenix at Morsehead Park on 9 April 2022.